 Certain types of anxiety result from chemical imbalances in the brain.
 The endocannabinoid system is a primary neuro traumatic system that controls mood and behavior.
 Brain exams of individuals with anxiety disorders show a disruption in the regular communication between the amygdala and the brain’s frontal cortex areas.

 Research on anxiety treatment indicates that strengthening the endogenous cannabinoid signaling pathway is key to treating anxiety.
-Studies show that when compared with placebo, treatment with CBD produced better results.
+Studies show that when compared with placebo, treatment with anxiety strains produced better results.

 Clinical evidence indicates that CBD exerts anxiolytic effects through its action on 5HT1A receptors.
 Further evidence shows that CBD helps treat generalized anxiety disorder, obsessive-compulsive disorder, and panic disorder by its action on these receptors.